Hopefully, I won't have to do much in the way of editing, but I'll smoosh these together.

 Several trillion dollars.

-They have, you know, basically uh an implicit okay from the regular regulatory authorities to sandbox the activity, and we can get going almost immediately once we come to terms.
+They have, you know, basically an implicit okay from the regulatory authorities to sandbox the activity and we can get going almost immediately once we come to terms.

-Now you could trade JOC's um treasure discovery hunt via ticker right next to Facebook and Google on the screen.
+Now you could trade Jot's treasure discovery hunt via ticker right next to Facebook and Google on screen.

-Basically uh, you know, worldwide and backed by uh actually not even backed by, but owned in part and can controlled by one of the largest exchanges in the world, several trillion dollars worth of activity.
+It is basically worldwide and backed by, actually not even backed by, but owned in part and controlled by one of the largest exchanges in the world, several trillion dollars worth of activity.

-Now, when I explain what we were doing, and I'm not gonna give names yet because I'm not disrespecting my partners, they'll never do business with me again, of course.
+Now, when I explain what we were doing, and I'm not going to give names yet because I'm not disrespecting my partners, they'll never do business with me again, of course.

-But now you see at what level that we're working on, and now you see why I think it's trivial when you're having a discussion about something like a white paper.
+But now you see at what level that we're working on, and now you see why I think it's trivial when even having a discussion about something like a white paper.

 I know it annoys the crap out of me.

-I answer the same question over and over.
+I asked the same question over and over.

-You know, after a while, you know, it does hurt me as well.
+You know, after a while, you know, it does irk me as well.

-But from the cryptocurrency land, we're forced to compete with you if you don't do business with us because you know we will want liquidity just like everybody else.
+But from the cryptocurrency land, we're forced to compete with you if you don't do business with us because we will want liquidity just like everybody else.

-Um, and so now we'll force into the exchange business, unfortunately.
+And so now we are forced into the exchange business, unfortunately.

-So the entire world, if we have our way, we'll trade through Veritation tokens.
+So the entire world, if we have our way, will trade through Veritasium tokens.

 Extremely efficiency with extremely low cost, low friction, maximum transparency, zero counterparty risk, zero credit risk.